Distillers Emily and Joel Vikre

 They have a “Drink less.
 Drink better” philosophy of alcohol use.
 Producing boreal gins, a Scandinavian distilled spirit called aquavit, whiskey, rye and a bar master series of liquors, Vikre has received numerous awards including from Wine Enthusiast, Good Food, and San Francisco’s world spirits competition.

-They typically have thirty employees, which has fluctuated a bit seasonally and with the COVID closures when they had some temporary layoffs.
+They typically have forty employees, which has fluctuated a bit seasonally and with the COVID closures when they had some temporary layoffs.

 Running a for-profit business has brought some social and ethical considerations to the forefront for the couple.
 At their website, they note, “From the inception of Vikre Distillery, our goal has been to take our funny little business, in this industry that is not known for its conscientiousness, and strive to create a model where we use our business to support the community and the environment.”